Vyshnavi1215/Collections-in-java/README.md

 offset means a value in general

-Cursors in Java--If we want to retrieve objects deom collection one by one then we should go for cursors in Java.
+Cursors in Java--If we want to retrieve objects from collection one by one then we should go for cursors in Java.

 There are three cursors in java